 Exploring Your Selling Options During Foreclosure

-Knowing your alternatives is essential when your property is in foreclosure.
-Foreclosure does not happen all at once, and opportunities remain if your auction date has not arrived.
+Knowing your options is key when your property is in foreclosure.
+Foreclosure does not happen all at once, and opportunities exist if your auction date has not arrived.
 The pre-foreclosure stage is a good time to act, especially if you want to sell your home for cash.
 If you have a cooperative lender, you may be able to sell your property quickly for a price that pays off your mortgage and provides a cash cushion.
 Talk to your lender.
 They may postpone the auction if a sale is imminent, giving you more time to find a buyer.

 Advantages of a Short Sale to Avoid Foreclosure